BenjaminG-Dreams/configure-ad4/README.md

 ![Screenshot 2025-01-31 214822](https://github.com/user-attachments/assets/45814949-cc93-4dfd-825f-4ad1e08caa72)

 <p>
-Now go back to "dc-1" and to one of 10,000 users that you pick and right click and then click on reset password.
+Now go back to "dc-1" and to one of the 10,000 users that you pick and right click and then click on reset password.
 Now you can reset the password or just unlock the account.
 </p>
 <br />